jerb82/oopfinal/review.md

 - Large-scale mechanism for *separation of concerns* (need to add more, there wasn't much in the slides)
+- Set of rules and protocols that allows different software applications to communicate with each other

 **Good APIs**
 - Low complexity
 - High degree of safety
 - Flexible enough
 - Efficient enough

 ## PIMPL